 Dave & Busters

-If you’d like to catch a sporting event while the kids play arcade games, Dave and Busters is about 10 minutes away from Disneyland in Orange.
+If you’d like to catch a sporting event (such as an Anaheim Ducks game) while the kids play arcade games, Dave and Busters is about 10 minutes away from Disneyland.
 There’s also a robust food menu and a variety of adult drinks.
 Pick up a rewards card and keep it with you so you can start earning rewards while you play, eat, or drink.

 Orange County Beaches